 - 2. Select the workflow ticket to use. - If you have launched workflows previously, the most recent workflow tickets you used are listed under Workflow.

-• If you don't need a recently used workflow, select Other...In the Select Ticket dialog that opens, select the workflow ticket.
+If you don't need a recently used workflow, select Other...
+In the Select Ticket dialog that opens, select the workflow ticket you want to use and click OK.